RhysU/ar/README.rst

 3. Implement the Ibrahim Optimum Tapered Burg as described by [Campbell1993] based on work in [Ibrahim1987a], [Ibrahim1987b], and [Ibrahim1989].

-4. Also included is a Toeplitz linear equation solver for a single right hand side using O(3m^2) operations.
-The algorithm is [Zohar1974]'s improvement of [Trench1967]'s work.
-See [Bunch1985] for a discussion of the stability of this particular algorithm and for faster, albeit much more complicated, variants.

-5. Use the Toeplitz solver to find the lag(k) autocorrelation (e.g.
+4. Use the Toeplitz solver to find the lag(k) autocorrelation (e.g.
    [Broersen2006] equation 4.51)

-6. Use the AR polynomial (e.g. [Broersen2006] equation 4.36) to obtain the
+5. Use the AR polynomial (e.g. [Broersen2006] equation 4.36) to obtain the
    autocorrelation for arbitrary lags ([Broersen2006] equation 4.52).

-7. Automatically remove the sample mean from the input to burg_algorithm(...).
+6. Automatically remove the sample mean from the input to burg_algorithm(...).
    Return it to the user through an additional parameter.

 References